LLNL/sundials/doc/shared/sunmatrix/SUNMatrix_Operations.rst

       retval = SUNMatMatvecSetup(A);

-.. c:function:: int SUNMatMatvec(SUNMatrix A, N_Vector x, N_Vector y)
+.. c:function:: SUNErrCode SUNMatMatvec(SUNMatrix A, N_Vector x, N_Vector y)

    Performs the matrix-vector product *y \gets Ax*.
 It should only be called with vectors *x* and *y* that are compatible with